-We consent to the reference to our firm under the headings "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Corporate Structure", "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China", "Item 4.
-Information On the Company-B. Business Overview-Regulation-Regulations on Foreign-related Surveys Measures" "Item 4.
-Information On the Company-C. Organizational Structure" in the Annual Report of iClick Interactive Asia Group Limited on Form 20-F for the year ended December 31, 2021, which will be filed with the Securities and Exchange Commission in the month of April 29, 2022.
+We hereby consent to the references to our firm's name under the headings "Item 3.
+Key Information- Implications of Being a Foreign Private Issuer and a China-based Company," "Item 3.
+Key Information-D. Risk Factors-Risks Related to Our Corporate Structure," Item 3.
+Key Information-D. Risk Factors-Risks Related to Doing Business in China," "Item 4.
+Information on the Company-B. Business Overview-Regulation" and "Item 4.
+Information on the Company-C. Organizational Structure" in the annual report of iClick Interactive Asia Group Limited on Form 20-F for the year ended December 31, 2022 (the "Annual Report"), which is filed with the Securities and Exchange Commission in the month of May 11, 2023.
+We also consent to the filing of this consent letter with the SEC as an exhibit to the Annual Report.